KAIYO-OSS/titan/README.md

 ## Description

 Titan is an open source CI/CD tool built with cloud native tools.
-Titan supports service deployments, secret management, resource access management, canary deployment etc. Titan currently supports deployments to Azure AKS.
-Titan comes with a console UI to manage services and resources.
-Titan configurations comes with custom tasks runners built with Apache airflow.
-Titan Db uses MongoDB and PSQL and titan runs natively on kubernetes but will also support VM's in the future.
+Titan supports service deployments, secret management, resource access management, canary deployment etc. Titan currently supports deployments to to Any kubernetes cluster as long as it an access it resources.
+Titan is built around making devs faster at deploying services to kubernetes using help charts.

 ## Dependencies

-- MongoDB 4.x
+- Etcd 3
-- PSQL 8.x
+- Python 3
+- Nodejs >= 14
-- Docker deskop for local testing
+- Docker deskop
-- minikube or kubernetes for docker
+- minikube or kubernetes

 ## Installation

 Please follow INSTALL.md for suitable package for your system.

+## TODO

+- [x] deployment for helm charts
+- [x] rollbacks
+- [x] service details
+- [ ] access control list and SSO
+- [ ] deployment approval and rejection
+- [ ] cluster switching

 ## Contribution